kalibera/rchk/README.md

 (`llvm-36` branch) and with LLVM 3.8 (`llvm-38` branch), but these older versions of rchk do not include the latest fixes to work well with the latest (development) version of R, and hence they are not recommended for use.
-It should, however, be possible to install rchk on an older system a with working installation of LLVM 4, 5 or 6.
+It should, however, be possible to install rchk on an older system with a working installation of LLVM 4, 5 or 6.
 I've been using rchk on many earlier versions of Ubuntu, so Ubuntu and Debian are likely to be easiest to use.
 Also I've used rchk regularly on several versions of Fedora.
 Particularly on older systems or with older versions of rchk, it is recommended to use GCC/g++ instead of LLVM/clang++ to compile rchk as crashes have been observed when compiled with clang++.
-Earlier version of rchk had a bug that incidentally has been causing crashes on Gentoo but not other systems.
+Earlier version of rchk had an access-out-of-bounds bug that incidentally has been causing crashes on Gentoo but not other systems.

 Further information: